lea-yamashiro/Group01_EEP153/README.md

 In simple terms, GitHub is a "version control" environment software developers use to keep track of changes made in their code – the main idea is that if something goes wrong, one can always navigate back to earlier versions of a given code; GitHub makes this really seamless compared to saving and downloading separate versions of a given file every time a change is made.

-Terminal: if you're already comfortable with Terminal, GitHub is pretty easy to use, and you probably already know to use it.
+Terminal: if you're already comfortable with Terminal, GitHub is pretty easy to use, and you probably already know to use it, so you can just join the repository and get on with your bad self.
 If you've never used Terminal, the best option (starting out) is to use GitHub Desktop.

 So: download and install GitHub Desktop: https://desktop.github.com/ Once you do this successfully, the program will automatically set up a folder somewhere in your Finder labelled "GitHub."
 (Go check to make sure it's there.)